-Psychology Dr. Marsha Linehan is the creator of dialectical behaviour therapy (DBT), which is generally the first-line treatment of choice for borderline personality disorder, a condition which she herself has.
-It’s very skills-based, and many of the skill are more broadly applicable than just for BPD.
-The focus for this post, though, is some of the foundational concepts in her book DBT Skills Training Manual.
+Psychologist Dr. Marsha Linehan developed dialectical behaviour therapy (DBT), which is generally the first-line treatment of choice for borderline personality disorder, a condition that she herself has.
+It’s very skills-based, and many of the skills are more broadly applicable than just for BPD.
+The focus of this post, though, is some of the foundational concepts in her book DBT Skills Training Manual (affiliate link).

 I like how this separates the work from outcomes.
 Getting bad results doesn’t necessarily mean you’re not trying.
 It may well mean you’re using the wrong tools for the job.
 Blaming yourself for not being good enough or not trying hard enough can end up distracting you from the need to expand your toolbox.

 People may not have caused all of their own problems, but they have to solve them anyway.

 It can be oh so frustrating when other people are the direct cause of at least some of your problems.
 It can also be frustrating if therapy is pushing you to solve problems that don’t stem from you.
 I like this statement because it’s about acceptance so you can move forward.
 There’s no blaming you for problems that come from other people, just acceptance that no one but you is going to be able to deal with them now that they’ve been dumped on you.
 Acceptance doesn’t necessarily feel nice, but I think there’s a lot to be said for it in contrast to resistance.